jrmuizel/binary-size-profiler/README.md

 ## Features

 The profile shows information about inlined functions.
-So you can not only see which "outer" functions take the most space, but also which inlined calls within each outer function take space.
+This means that, in addition to seeing which "outer" functions take the most space, you can see *which inlined calls within each outer function* take up how much space.
 This lets you find functions which contribute a lot of binary size by being inlined into lots of different places.

 The profile also shows the number of instruction bytes per line of source code.
 You can see this in the source view, which opens when you double-click a function in the call tree.

 You can also see the assembly code of the double-clicked function.
-When the assembly view is opened for a function which has multiple monomorphized versions with the same (mangled) name, the assembly view picks one arbitrary monomorphization.
+There's one caveat: If you open the assembly view for a function which has multiple monomorphized versions with the same name, the assembly view picks one arbitrary monomorphization.
 Follow [PR #5349](https://github.com/firefox-devtools/profiler/pull/5349) for updates on the ability to see all monomorphizations.

 The source view and assembly view only work locally, before the profile is uploaded.
 The shared profile does not contain source code or assembly code.
 Follow [issue #4018](https://github.com/firefox-devtools/profiler/issues/4018) updates on this.